Skip to main content

 What are the most common hidden costs in an LA outdoor kitchen build?

-Five hidden costs that rarely show up on the first quote: utility trenching from the house to the pad ($720 to $1,280 for a 40-foot run), SoCalGas meter upgrade if BTU load exceeds existing capacity ($400 to $1,200), engineered foundation in expansive-clay soils common in Pasadena and Burbank ($800 to $2,500), HOA design review fees in Calabasas and Newport Coast ($150 to $600), and Coastal Development Permit fees in coastal zones ($500 to $5,000+).
+Five common hidden costs in an LA outdoor kitchen build are utility trenching ($720 to $1,280), a SoCalGas meter upgrade ($400 to $1,200), an engineered foundation ($800 to $2,500), HOA design review fees ($150 to $600), and Coastal Development Permit fees ($500 to $5,000+).
+These expenses rarely appear on initial quotes.

 Private, vetted, no obligation